johnsquibb/minimal-scratch-pad/README.md

 Supports copy/paste/cut and undo/redo using common Windows shortcuts.

 ## Installation/Usage
-Download and run the desired .exe version in the builds directory.
+Download and run the desired .exe version in the releases directory.

 ## Modifying the Project
 Download Godot 4.1.3 or greater and import the project to run it.
 Make any modifications and run the debugger.